Yash Raj Films: 2009 Disney buyout-refusal

 In 2007, The Walt Disney Company entered Indian entertainment through a three-film co-production agreement with YRF, Ta Ra Rum Pum, Thoda Pyaar Thoda Magic, and Roadside Romeo.
 Disney's move was seen as a bid to increase its global recognition and finally enter the increasingly lucrative Indian cinema arena.
 In 2009, Disney offered a 49% acquisition of YRF for ₹2500 crore (unadjusted for inflation), which took the valuation of the Indian entertainment company to ₹5000 crore.

-Aditya Chopra (2007 - present)
+The acquisition proposal did not materialise, as Yash Raj Films chose not to proceed with Disney's offer and continued to operate independently till date.

 Aditya Chopra as Vice-Chairman

 From 2007 to 2010, the company saw an all-time low, with several of their high-budgeted films failing at the box office, and thereby suffering losses amounting to millions.
 The films broke YRF's perfect success ratio and were oddly released one after another.
 Some of the most unsuccessful films produced under the banner were Jhoom Barabar Jhoom, Laaga Chunari Mein Daag, Aaja Nachle, Tashan, Thoda Pyaar Thoda Magic, Roadside Romeo, Dil Bole Hadippa!, Rocket Singh: Salesman of the Year and Pyaar Impossible.

 Aditya Chopra then took over as the vice-chairman of Yash Raj Films in 2010, soon after the release of the film Badmaash Company under the same banner.

 In 2011, the company went into production of three individual films with Aamir Khan for Dhoom 3, Shah Rukh Khan for Jab Tak Hai Jaan and with Salman Khan for Ek Tha Tiger, the first installment in the YRF Spy Universe.
 The three films would become the most expensive productions ever undertaken by YRF; Ek Tha Tiger was produced at ₹75 crore, Jab Tak Hai Jaan was produced at ₹60 crore and Dhoom 3 was produced at ₹150 crore.